librazhd7/gentoo/README.md

 | `emerge --ask @preserved-rebuild`                                            | for using new libraries                                                                                 |

 > [!CAUTION]
-> repository is specifically tailored towards hardware and preferences of mine \
+> repository is specifically tailored towards hardware and preferences of mine. \
-> you should follow the official gentoo installation handbook and adjust accordingly
+> you should follow the official gentoo installation handbook and adjust accordingly:
 > ```
 > links https://wiki.gentoo.org/wiki/Handbook:AMD64
 > ```

 > [!IMPORTANT]
-> assuming repository system-wide configurations have been applied beforehand, freely follow the guide and docs highlighted for additional information
+> assuming repository system-wide configurations have been applied beforehand, freely follow the guide and docs highlighted for additional information:
 > ```
 > git clone https://github.com/librazhd7/gentoo.git
 > ```